-Although I born in a joint family, I liked to sit alone and loved
+Although I grew up in a joint family, I liked to sit alone and loved

 loneliness.
 Thus I became a good reader.
 While doing my graduation, I

-for the best reader who read maximum number of books.
+for the best reader who reads the maximum number of books.

 I realized that the world is so complicated when I came to the town